-There are few datasets of long-term conversations.
-First, Multi-Session Chat (MSC)~\citep{xu-etal-2022-beyond}, which is built upon the conversations from Persona-Chat~\citep{zhang-etal-2018-personalizing} by extending their follow-up conversations throughout multiple sessions.
-Soon after MSC, DuLeMon~\citep{xu2022long} and CareCall~\citep{bae2022keep} are proposed for long-term conversations in Mandarin and Korean, respectively.
-Recently, \citet{jang-etal-2023-conversation} release a new multi-session datasets, Conversation Chronicles (CC).
-Different from MSC, speakers in CC are augmented with diverse relationships, such as ``\textit{employee and boss}''.
-Apart from the above open-domain datasets, there is also Psychological QA,\footnote{\url{https://www.xinli001.com/}} which addresses long-term conversation in Mandarin regarding clinical scenarios.
+There are limited datasets for long-term, multi-session conversations.
+Firstly, Multi-Session Chat (MSC)~\citep{xu-etal-2022-beyond}, is built upon Persona-Chat~\citep{zhang-etal-2018-personalizing} by extending its conversations to multiple (five) sessions.
+Soon after MSC, DuLeMon~\citep{xu2022long} and CareCall~\citep{bae2022keep} are proposed for long-term conversations in Mandarin and Korean.
+Recently, \citet{jang-etal-2023-conversation} release a new dataset, Conversation Chronicles (CC).
+Unlike MSC, CC augments speakers with defined relationships, such as ``\textit{employee and boss}''.
+Apart from these open-domain datasets, the Psychological QA,\footnote{\url{https://www.xinli001.com/}} addresses long-term conversations under clinical scenarios in Mandarin.

-In this work, we adopt MSC and CC for evaluation.
-Since we focus on English conversations, we do not include DuleMon, CareCall, and Psychological QA.
-We leave such multilingual settings and clinical scenarios to future work.
+We opt for MSC and CC for evaluation to focus on English conversations, leaving multilingual and domain-specific conversations (\eg, DuleMon, CareCall, and Psychological QA) to future work.